rocky-linux/documentation/docs/guides/automation/hpe_amsd.md

 ## Conclusion

-A common criticism of HPE servers are high fan speeds when using third-party components such as SSDs or other add-in PCI Express cards which aren't officially sanctioned by HPE (e.g. video capture cards).
+A common criticism of HPE servers are high fan speeds when using third-party components such as SSDs or other add-in PCI Express cards which aren't officially sanctioned by HPE (e.g., video capture cards).
 Even if you only use HPE-branded components, using `amsd` allows HPE ProLiant servers to run cooler and quieter than just using Rocky Linux alone on one.